What Not to Say to Someone with Chronic Migraine: A Note on "Prevention"

 I recently attended a coaching workshop for health and wellness coaches.
 The women I had the privilege to meet while there overflow with optimism and sincerity.
 They are helpers, encouragers, and supporters.
 As both a group and as individuals, they want nothing more than to nurture and champion the people they meet to lead healthy and full lives.
-I thoroughly appreciate this, and them, as I too want everyone I know and meet to live as joyfully and completely as possible.
+I thoroughly appreciate this and them, as I, too, want everyone I know and meet to live as joyfully and completely as possible.

 I found myself discouraged, then, in the support these women may be offering people — at least people with chronic diseases — when one of the leaders said something that’s on my list of number one things you don't say to someone with chronic migraine: "Migraines can be prevented, you know."

 If we would just eat the “right way,” we wouldn’t get migraines.
 If we would just exercise “enough,” or avoid certain food or situations, or meditate more, or drink more water, we wouldn’t get migraines.
 If we just did something, we’d feel better.

 Basically, she implied, whether she meant to or not, that if we had just cared enough about our health in the first place, we wouldn’t be suffering now.
 And, if we haven’t “fixed” our problem yet, then we must not care enough about it now either.
 In this context, the disease is our fault.
 That’s what “prevention” means in the way this (well-meaning) woman used it.
 But that isn’t how migraine disease works.

-Remembering the science
+Remember the science

 Prevention for those of us with chronic migraine disease means doing everything we can to experience fewer, shorter, and less intense attacks.
 Prevention isn’t a complete cessation of symptoms.
 There is no cure.

 We didn’t create migraine disease by not eating the right foods or stressing too much, and we can’t fix the disease by eating better or stressing less.
 It isn’t a disease that can be “prevented.”
-If it were, the millions of us who live with it on a regular basis would have signed up for that treatment a long time ago.
+If it were, the millions of us who live with it regularly would have signed up for that treatment a long time ago.
 I expect someone working in the health field, especially in client and patient support, to know this.
 I'm hoping, as migraine education and awareness becomes more widespread, that soon they all will.